ak-krajewska/Park-Finder/README.md

 Future Improvements
 -------------------
-- Implement pagination to deal with Google Places API 20 places limit
+-Implement pagination to deal with Google Places API 20 places limit

 -Detailed infowindow with open times, rating, and links to a website, if any